 UNCW HRL Facebook

-During Move-In Day on August, 16, 2014, Housing & Residence Life will provide ten water dispensers from Waterboy Sports where individuals may refill their reusable bottles.
+During Move-In Day on August, 15, 2015, Housing & Residence Life will provide twelve water dispensers from Waterboy Sports where individuals may refill their reusable bottles.
 These dispensers will be placed around the freshmen move-in residential areas of Belk, Cornerstone, Galloway, Graham Hall, Hewlett Hall, Honors, International, the University Apartments, University Suites, and the Office of Housing and Residence Life.

 Each water dispenser will have eight individual refill stations, capable of high volume use.
 These dispensers are also portable and easily storable, making them available for use at future outdoor events on the UNCW campus.
 In this way, we will be able to extend the positive environmental impact of this Bottleless Water Initiative beyond Move-In Day and well into the university's future.

-To help maintain the plastic-free status of this event, and to help all participants stay well hydrated, every volunteer will be given a reusable water bottle on Move-In Day however, we strongly encourage everyone to bring their own.
-The 20-ounce bottles are made of stainless steel and are BPA-free.
+To help eliminate the single-use bottles for this event, and to help all participants stay well hydrated, every volunteer will be given a reusable water bottle on Move-In Day however, we strongly encourage everyone to bring their own.
 Volunteers can refill their bottles at the hydration stations throughout the day, and are able to keep them for their own future use.
 These bottles are sponsored by Housing & Residence Life, UNCW Campus Dining, the UNCW Sustainability Committee, Port City Java, and Image Promotions.

 - Zero single-use plastic beverage bottles this move-in - compared to 8,400 bottles used in 2012.

 - Single-use untreated cone cups are biodegradable and recyclable